SynApps/trackman/README.md

 ## Quick peek
 ### The first time
-* Generate a controller to scaffold your static pages or create them manually.
 * Run a rake task to setup the heroku configs.
+* Generate a controller to scaffold your static pages.
 * Deploy the changes and boot your app.

 ### Need to change your layout or assets?
-Simply edit your static pages, link different assets, go crazy...
+Simply edit your static pages, link different assets, go crazy!
 Trackman will sync upon application boot on your next deployment.

 ### Conventions